aidinforooghi/phase-1-project/README.md

 This is a movie database website that allows users to search for movies and view detailed information about each movie.
 It is built using HTML, CSS, and JavaScript.

+## Description
+The Movie Database is a web application that allows users to search for movies and view their details.
+It provides a user-friendly interface to explore a vast collection of movies and get information about their titles, release years, and more.

 ## Features

 - Search for movies by title